whisperpine/reonic-devops-challenge/SUBMISSION.md

 > If you decide to deploy the with the `dev` input value, it just starts directly.
 > But if you decide to deploy the with the `prod` input value, it should be
 > *approved* before running (this is for prod environment safety - only someone
-> who has the permission can approve the prodduction level changes):
+> who has the permission can approve the production level changes):

 ![cicd-review-deployment](./assets/cicd-review-deployment.webp)